alphagov/govuk-frontend/docs/releasing/publishing.md

 2. Developers to raise new issues in the team GitHub repositories ([govuk-frontend](https://github.com/alphagov/govuk-frontend), [govuk-frontend-docs](https://github.com/alphagov/govuk-frontend-docs), [govuk-prototype-kit](https://github.com/alphagov/govuk-prototype-kit)) to:
   - draft comms for the new release (example issue: [#2507](https://github.com/alphagov/govuk-frontend/issues/2507))
   - create release notes for the new release (example issue: [#2508](https://github.com/alphagov/govuk-frontend/issues/2508))
-  - release the new version of GOV.UK Frontend to NPM (example issue: [#2509](https://github.com/alphagov/govuk-frontend/issues/2509))
+  - release the new version of GOV.UK Frontend to npm (example issue: [#2509](https://github.com/alphagov/govuk-frontend/issues/2509))
   - update the GOV.UK Design System to use the new release of GOV.UK Frontend (example issue: [#2024](https://github.com/alphagov/govuk-design-system/issues/2024))
   - update the GOV.UK Frontend Docs to use the new release of GOV.UK Frontend (example issue: [#184](https://github.com/alphagov/govuk-frontend-docs/issues/184))
   - post the comms and do tidy-up tasks (example issue: [#2510](https://github.com/alphagov/govuk-frontend/issues/2510))